 - 1 cup dried cranberries

-- 2 Tablespoons old fashioned (not instant) rolled oats
+- 2 Tablespoons old fashioned rolled oats not instant or quick cooking

-- 3 ounces (6 Tablespoons) granulated white sugar
+- 3 ounces Erythritol or granulated white sugar (1/3 cup)

 - Adjust oven rack to middle position; Heat oven to 375 degrees F.